Vowel reduction: Italian

 Standard Italian has seven stressed vowels and five unstressed vowels, as in Vulgar Latin.
 Some regional varieties of the language, influenced by local vernaculars, do not distinguish open and closed e and o even in stressed syllables.

 Neapolitan

 Neapolitan has seven stressed vowels and only four unstressed vowels, with e and o merging into /ə/.
-At the end of a word, unstressed a also merges with e and o, reducing the number of vowels permitted in this position to three.
+At the end of a word, unstressed a also merges with e and o, which reduces the number of vowels permitted in this position to three.

 Sicilian

 Sicilian has five stressed vowels (/a, ɛ, i, ɔ, u/) and three unstressed vowels, with /ɛ/ merging into /i/ and /ɔ/ merging into /u/.
-Unlike Neapolitan, Catalan or Portuguese, Sicilian incorporates this vowel reduction into its orthography.
+Unlike Neapolitan, Catalan and Portuguese, Sicilian incorporates this vowel reduction into its orthography.